learn-co-curriculum/reading-ios-nsarray/README.md

 ## Methods Of Mutability

 The mutable type `NSMutableArray` brings some great additional functionality to ordered collections.
 According to its title, it is just that—mutable.
-Unilke its static counterpart,  `NSMutableArray` can alter itself by adding, removing, or reordering its contents after being defined.
+Unlike its static counterpart,  `NSMutableArray` can alter itself by adding, removing, or reordering its contents after being defined.

 #### The `addObject:` Method